criipto/docs-old/how-to/choose-eid-method.md

 ## Order of precedence

-Each of the above e-ID method options in order of precedence:
+Each of the above e-ID method options, in order of precedence:

-1. `acr_values` specifies the chosen e-ID method
+1. `acr_values` query parameter
-2. `login_hint` embeds the chosen e-ID method
+2. `login_hint` embedded
-3. An HTTP header named `acr_values` contains the chosen e-ID method
+3. An HTTP header named `acr_values`
-3. The URL-path contains an encoded e-ID method value
+3. URL _path segment_ with encoded e-ID method value

 ## Can't make any of the options work for you?
 Drop us a message on <a href="mailto:support@criipto.com">support@criipto.com</a> with a description of your scenario if you are not able to make the above work for you.